Consumption Tax: Definition, Types, Pros & Cons, And More

 A consumption tax is a tax on the purchase of a good or service.
 Consumption taxes can take the form of sales taxes, tariffs, excise, and other taxes on consumed goods and services.
 A consumption tax can also refer to a taxing system as a whole in which people are taxed based on how much they consume rather than how much they add to the economy (income tax).

-Some of the major examples of consumption tax include excise taxes, tariffs, retail sales taxes, value taxes, taxes on business receipts, usage taxes, import duties, and more.
+Some of the major examples of consumption taxes include excise taxes, tariffs, retail sales taxes, value taxes, taxes on business receipts, usage taxes, import duties, and more.
 The final consumer is the entity that bears the responsibility of paying these taxes.
 However, this applies to those who pay a higher price for goods and services that they consume.

 How Does Consumption Tax Work?